 27 He that is greedy of gain troubleth his own house; but he that hateth gifts shall live.

-28 The heart of the righteous studieth to answer: but the mouth of the wicked poureth out evil things.
+28 The heart of a righteous [man] studieth to answer; but the mouth of the wicked poureth out evil things.

-29 The Lord is far from the wicked: but he heareth the prayer of the righteous.
+29 Jehovah is far from the wicked; but he heareth the prayer of the righteous.

-30 The light of the eyes rejoiceth the heart: and a good report maketh the bones fat.
+30 That which enlighteneth the eyes rejoiceth the heart; good tidings make the bones fat.

-31 The ear that heareth the reproof of life abideth among the wise.
+31 The ear that heareth the reproof of life shall abide among the wise.

-33 The fear of the Lord is the instruction of wisdom; and before honour is humility.
+33 The fear of Jehovah is the discipline of wisdom, and before honour [goeth] humility.

-5 1 For we know that if our earthly house of this tabernacle were dissolved, we have a building of God, an house not made with hands, eternal in the heavens.
-2 For in this we groan, earnestly desiring to be clothed upon with our house which is from heaven: 3 If so be that being clothed we shall not be found naked.
-4 For we that are in this tabernacle do groan, being burdened: not for that we would be unclothed, but clothed upon, that mortality might be swallowed up of life.
-5 Now he that hath wrought us for the selfsame thing is God, who also hath given unto us the earnest of the Spirit.
-6 Therefore we are always confident, knowing that, whilst we are at home in the body, we are absent from the Lord: 7 (For we walk by faith, not by sight:) 8 We are confident, I say, and willing rather to be absent from the body, and to be present with the Lord.
-9 Wherefore we labour, that, whether present or absent, we may be accepted of him.
-10 For we must all appear before the judgment seat of Christ; that every one may receive the things done in his body, according to that he hath done, whether it be good or bad.
+5 1 For we know that if our earthly tabernacle house be destroyed, we have a building from God, a house not made with hands, eternal in the heavens.
+2 For indeed in this we groan, ardently desiring to have put on our house which [is] from heaven; 3 if indeed being also clothed we shall not be found naked.
+4 For indeed we who are in the tabernacle groan, being burdened; while yet we do not wish to be unclothed, but clothed, that [what is] mortal may be swallowed up by life.
+5 Now he that has wrought us for this very thing [is] God, who also has given to us the earnest of the Spirit.
+6 Therefore [we are] always confident, and know that while present in the body we are absent from the Lord, 7 (for we walk by faith, not by sight;) 8 we are confident, I say, and pleased rather to be absent from the body and present with the Lord.
+9 Wherefore also we are zealous, whether present or absent, to be agreeable to him.
+10 For we must all be manifested before the judgment-seat of the Christ, that each may receive the things [done] in the body, according to those he has done, whether [it be] good or evil.

 The Ministry of Reconciliation

-12 For we commend not ourselves again unto you, but give you occasion to glory on our behalf, that ye may have somewhat to answer them which glory in appearance, and not in heart.
-13 For whether we be beside ourselves, it is to God: or whether we be sober, it is for your cause.
-14 For the love of Christ constraineth us; because we thus judge, that if one died for all, then were all dead: 15 And that he died for all, that they which live should not henceforth live unto themselves, but unto him which died for them, and rose again.
+12 [For] we do not again commend ourselves to you, but [we are] giving to you occasion of boast in our behalf, that ye may have [such] with those boasting in countenance, and not in heart.
+13 For whether we are beside ourselves, [it is] to God; or are sober, [it is] for you.
+14 For the love of the Christ constrains us, having judged this: that one died for all, then all have died; 15 and he died for all, that they who live should no longer live to themselves, but to him who died for them and has been raised.

-16 Wherefore henceforth know we no man after the flesh: yea, though we have known Christ after the flesh, yet now henceforth know we him no more.
-17 Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.
-18 And all things are of God, who hath reconciled us to himself by Jesus Christ, and hath given to us the ministry of reconciliation; 19 To wit, that God was in Christ, reconciling the world unto himself, not imputing their trespasses unto them; and hath committed unto us the word of reconciliation.
-20 Now then we are ambassadors for Christ, as though God did beseech you by us: we pray you in Christ's stead, be ye reconciled to God.
-21 For he hath made him to be sin for us, who knew no sin; that we might be made the righteousness of God in him.
+16 So that we henceforth know no one according to flesh; but if even we have known Christ according to flesh, yet now we know [him thus] no longer.
+17 So if any one [be] in Christ, [there is] a new creation; the old things have passed away; behold all things have become new: 18 and all things [are] of the God who has reconciled us to himself by [Jesus] Christ, and given to us the ministry of that reconciliation: 19 how that God was in Christ, reconciling the world to himself, not reckoning to them their offences; and putting in us the word of that reconciliation.
+20 We are ambassadors therefore for Christ, God as [it were] beseeching by us, we entreat for Christ, Be reconciled to God.
+21 Him who knew not sin he has made sin for us, that we might become God's righteousness in him.